remorses/s3-filepond-uploads-container/README.md

 Container that receives uploads at path `/upload` and send the files in an s3 bucket.
-The files Key and url are made with a random string so that these files can be exposed with `public-read` ACL and used directly in your app,
+The files Key and url are made with a random string so that these files can be exposed with `public-read` ACL and used directly in your app, Supports uploading with multipart, can upload only one file at a time, make multiple requests to upload more files You can also test that uploading works via curl:
+`curl -X POST -F "file=@path/to/file.png" http://this-container/upload`

 Can be used with [`filepond`](https://pqina.nl/filepond/) using the container url as the `server` parameter.

 The image is 20 Mb uncompressed, the files are handled as streams so memory usage shoud not be high